House GOP spotlights 'defund the police' push to target 'vulnerable' congressional Democrats

 GUNNING FOR MAJORITY, HOUSE GOP REELECTION ARM REPORTS LARGE FUNDRAISING HAUL

-The narrator urges viewers to call the member of Congress being targeted and tell them "to stand up to Democrats attacks on law enforcement."
+The narrator urges viewers to call the member of Congress being targeted and tell them "to stand up to Democrats' attacks on law enforcement."

 The ads will run in the districts of Democratic Reps.
 Ron Kind of Wisconsin (WI-03), Jared Golden of Maine (ME-02), Chris Pappas of New Hampshire (NH-01), Cindy Axne of Iowa (IA-03) and Matt Cartwright of Pennsylvania (PA-08), all of whom could face challenging reelections next year as the GOP aims to retake the majority in the House that they lost in the 2018 midterms.

-The spots highlight comments by Rep. Rashida Tlaib of Michigan, one of the original members of the so-called Squad of diverse, progressive, House Democrats.
+The spots highlight comments by Rep. Rashida Tlaib of Michigan, one of the original members of the so-called Squad of diverse, progressive House Democrats.

 HOUSE GOP REELECTION ARM TARGETS 'VULNERABLE' DEMOCRATS ON 'EXIT LIST'

-The day after the April 11 fatal shooting of Black man Daunte Wright by police during a traffic stop in Minnesota, Tlaib tweeted, "It wasn't an accident.
+The day after the April 11 fatal shooting of a Black man, Daunte Wright, by police during a traffic stop in Minnesota, Tlaib tweeted, "It wasn't an accident.
 Policing in our country is inherently & intentionally racist.
 Daunte Wright was met with aggression & violence."

 "I am done with those who condone government-funded murder.
 No more policing, incarceration, and militarization.
-It can't be reformed," the congresswoman emphasized, as she reiterated her position that police are failing to protect the communities where they serve and must be defunded and replaced.
+It can't be reformed," the congresswoman emphasized, as she reiterated her position that police are failing to protect the communities they serve and must be defunded and replaced.

 Wright's shooting happened about 10 miles from the trial of former Minneapolis police officer Derek Chauvin, who was found guilty last week on three counts in the killing of George Floyd.

-A couple of days ahead of the verdict in the trial, Rep. Maxine Waters of California, standing with demonstrators in Minnesota, called for the protesters to "stay on the street" and "get more confrontational" if Chauvin had been acquitted in Floyd’s death.
+A couple of days ahead of the verdict, Rep. Maxine Waters, D-Calif., standing with demonstrators in Minnesota, called for the protesters to "stay on the street" and "get more confrontational" if Chauvin was acquitted in Floyd’s death.

-The comments by Waters, who is widely admired on the left, were quickly highlighted by Republicans who claimed Waters was inciting violence, a charge the congresswoman denied.
+The comments by Waters, who is widely admired on the left, were quickly highlighted by Republicans, who claimed she was inciting violence, a charge the congresswoman denied.

 CLICK HERE TO GET THE FOX NEWS APP